grasingerm/polymer-stats/README.md

 You can see options by running:

     julia mcmc_clustering_eap_chain.jl --help

+It has been verified against analytical results, so I am relatively confident in its correctness.
+The expectation is that the clustering algorithm will vastly improve the convergence rate for dielectric chains with monomer-monomer interactions, but this has not been studied yet.

 ## Questions
 Documentation of this work is still in progress.
 However, I am very receptive to questions and comments via email.
 You can email questions to grasingerm@gmail.com.